 9.2.1.
 Shri Alok Shukla, Joint Secretary (TRU-I), CBEC, informed that in the agenda notes, an illustrative Table of branded goods gave the percentage variation of retail prices of certain products like wheat flour, maida, dalia, and rice sold packed in unit container and bearing a registered brand name.
 This Table compares the price of branded goods either with the retail prices published by the Department of Consumer Affairs or with the lowest available price of the branded goods.
 The Secretary stated that in most of these cases, the brand name was a registered trademark.
-The Hon'ble Minister from Maharashtra raised an issue that certain products were sold with Agmark and whether such products would also be considered as branded ones.
-The Secretary stated that for the proposed tax, only those products would be considered to have a brand name if the brand name was registered and it would not cover an Agmark.
+The Hon'ble Minister from Maharashtra raised an issue that certain products were sold with Agmark and whether such products would also be considered to have a brand name if the brand name was registered and it would not cover an Agmark.
 The Hon'ble Chairperson observed that for wheat flour, there was a large difference in price between the branded and unbranded goods or cheapest of the branded goods and the question before the Council was whether such goods should be charged to Nil rate of tax or at 5%.
-The Hon'ble Minister from Assam stated that branded cereals, pulses and flour should be taxed.
 The Hon'ble Minister from Punjab supported this proposal.

 9.2.2.
 The Hon'ble Minister from Bihar observed that since such branded cereals were not consumed by poor people, it would be reasonable to tax them, especially as the proposal was to tax only those goods which were sold under a registered brand name.
 The Hon'ble Minister from Karnataka stated that his feedback from the stakeholders received in his capacity as Minister of Agriculture in his State was that in India, there was an overall thrust towards food processing and the Food Safety and Standards Authority of India (FSSAI) was encouraging sale of standard, quality food products and only sellers with registered trade mark were complying with the prescribed standards.
-He observed that such sellers should not be put at disadvantage vis-à-vis other sellers in the same sector.
+He observed that such sellers should not be put at a disadvantage vis-à-vis other sellers in the same sector.
 He added that there were many brands in the market and decision should not be taken hurriedly only on the basis of prevailing price of a few big, well-known brands.
 The Hon'ble Minister from Kerala observed that the value addition on such branding and packing activity was substantial and the proposal was to tax them only at the rate of 5%.
 The Hon'ble Minister from Karnataka emphasised that he was not opposed to levying tax at the rate of 5% but his suggestion was not to differentiate in the same sector.